 Below is an example of metrics without having better practice:-

-80% code coverage – What is the reason for this metrics?
+80% code coverage – What is the reason for these metrics?
 This is to judge individual performance or ensure code is maintainable?
 If objective is NOT well communicated to team and practices for clean code is not established then what team member will do?
 Team may end up meeting 80% code coverage but how?
 By adding more test here and there to satisfy metrics but what was the objective?

-Similarly there are many other metrics like “defect ratio”, “defect per feature”, “Code complexity”, “team velocity”, “estimation accuracy” etc. These can be easily manipulated if team doesn’t know objective behind these metrics.
-There has to be a process for defining metrics and every metrics must have clear objective.
+Similarly there are many other metrics like “defect ratio”, “defect per feature”, “Code complexity”, “team velocity”, “estimation accuracy” etc. These can be easily manipulated if the team doesn’t know the objective behind these metrics.
+There has to be a process for defining metrics and every metrics must have a clear objective.
 Before measuring ensure there is a practice established.
 Practice and metric both are aligned to objective.

 Always better to measure outcome and not output.

 Organization introduces Agile software development metrics to ensure a better quality product and better productivity of the development team.
 Some of the popular metrics listed below:-